Bryan Reynolds Player Props: Pirates vs. Reds

 Bryan Reynolds At The Plate (2022)

-- Among the qualified hitters in MLB last season, he ranked 59th in batting average, 32nd in on-base percentage, and 36th in slugging.
+- Among the qualifying hitters last season, he ranked 59th in batting average, while his on-base percentage ranked 32nd and he was 36th in slugging.

-- Reynolds got a hit in 90 of 145 games a year ago, with multiple hits in 42 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.